Reconnection Retreats

 Whilst we’d love you to immerse yourself in everything this programme has to offer, if you’d prefer to take a break or follow your own intuition instead of participating in any scheduled workshops or practices, please feel free to do so.

-Whether it's enjoying nature, journaling, or simply relaxing; the choice is yours.
+Whether it's soaking in nature, journaling, or simply relaxing; the choice is yours.
 Embrace the opportunity to connect with nature, community and yourself in a way that feels right for you!

 Please note, programme is weather permitting and subject to tweaking.

-Arrive at 16:00, settle into your accommodation, enjoy a cup of tea, meet fellow guests, and get to know all that our beautiful location has to offer.
+Arrive any time from 16:00, settle into your accommodation, enjoy a cup of tea, meet fellow guests, and get to know all that our beautiful location has to offer.

 We officially welcome you to the lands of the Gulli-Bul people, with a welcome to country smoking ceremony held by Uncle Andrew, a treasured elder and custodian of this land.

-Enjoy a nourishing dinner in the dining hall–where all meals are served.
+Delight in a nourishing dinner in the dining hall–where all meals are served.
+During this time, meet the Arcoora team and fellow guests.

 Enjoy quiet reflection time as you settle in for a good first night's rest on the mountain.